 Specified Investment Category (up to 365 day duration) Limit (£ or %) a.
 Securities fully backed by the UK Government.
 This includes Debt Management Office, UK Treasury Bills or Gilts with less than one year to maturity and held to maturity.
-Unlimited b.
+1 Unlimited b.
 Local authority, parish council or community council Unlimited C. Sterling Money Market Fund.
 These Funds are solely invested in UK government securities or those backed by UK government securities and fully guaranteed by the UK Government £5m per Fund d.
 Money Market Fund.
 These Funds should invest in a range of sectors and institutions to spread the risk of counter-party default.
 Access to funds should be immediate or overnight.
 Investments will be in organisations that have the following minimum credit ratings with all three Credit Rating Agencies Fitch AAA Moody's Aaa Standard & Poor AAA £5m per Fund e.
-Any UK Bank that is regulated by the Prudential Regulation Authority (PRU) and has a minimum Short Term credit rating of the following rating with all the three Credit Rating Agencies Fitch F1 Moody's P-1 Standard & Poor A-1 Lower of £10m or 20% total investments with any individual counterparty f.
-Any UK Building Society that is regulated by the Building Societies Commission and has a minimum of a £1billion asset base.
+Any UK Bank that is regulated by the Prudential Regulation Authority (PRA) and has a minimum Short Term credit rating of the following rating with all the three Credit Rating Agencies Fitch F1 Moody's P-1 Standard & Poor A-1 Lower of £10m or 20% total investments with any individual counterparty f.
+Any UK Building Society that is regulated by the Prudential Regulation Authority and has a minimum of a £1billion asset base.
 Lower of £10m or 20% total investments with any individual counterparty

-- 7. Overall a minimum of £5m or 20%, whichever is the greater, of the Council's total investment should be invested in some form of specified investments to cover normal day-to-day cash flow requirements and unforeseen emergencies. - 8.
-Non-Specified Investments Non-specified investments are any other type of investment (i.e. not categorised as Specified above) with an investment duration that is (in most cases) greater than 365 days.
-The identification and rationale supporting the selection of these other investments and the maximum limits to be applied are set out below.
-Non-specified investments would include any sterling investments with:
+7. Overall a minimum of £5m or 20%, whichever is the greater, of the Council's total investment should be invested in some form of specified investments to cover normal day-to-day cash flow requirements and unforeseen emergencies.

-&lt;sup>1 Gilts will always be held to maturity
+1 Gilts will always be held to maturity